 “It is the legislature’s duty to New Yorkers to establish a truthful timeline and accounting of what has occurred.
 Every New Yorker deserves honesty from their government and there must be an accurate historical record.
 Inaction is simply not an option.

-Sen. Michael Martucci, R-Middletown, called for former state Southern District U.S. Attorney Preet Bharara to investigate the matter as an independent prosecutor.
+Sen. Michael Martucci, R-New Hampton, called for former state Southern District U.S. Attorney Preet Bharara to investigate the matter as an independent prosecutor.

 State Attorney General Letitia James’s office did not return a request for comment about investigating Cuomo’s administration and executives’ withholding of COVID-19 fatality data.